 “SAP HANA was always envisioned as a cloud platform, despite its beginnings as an analytics database.
 The HANA Cloud Platform brings the capabilities of a full-scale cloud application platform for developers and ISVs alike.”

 I have covered the HANA Cloud Platform in the article, Was the HANA Cloud Platform Designed for Cloud Washing?
-Even years later, very few people use the HANA Cloud Platform, or now the renamed SAP Cloud Platform.
+Even years later, very few people use the HANA Cloud Platform or the renamed SAP Cloud Platform.
 And this is the common problem of John Appleby’s predictions.
 None of them come true.
 And they are not predictions as much as they are biased fueled conjectures of what SAP would like to happen.
 SAP has waved the white flag of surrender on SAP Cloud, although they attempted to put a happy face on the development.
 This is covered in the article How to Best Understand SAP’s Multicloud Announcement.

 False Information About the HANA Enterprise Cloud